Neglected $U(1)$ phase in the Schroedinger representation of quantum mechanics and particle number conserving formalisms

+In the present work, we examine the new theory of superconductivity putting emphasis on Josephson effects related phenomena since the standard and new theories predict conflicting results in them.
+We also include some materials previously published in a succinct form so that the arguments can be followed without consulting previous publications.
+Most notable conclusions in the present work are the following two: 1) a capacitance contribution of the Josephson junction to the $U(1)$ phase is missing in the standard theory, and inclusion of it indicates that the standard one actually does not agree with the experiment while the new one does; 2) the dissipative quantum phase transition in Josephson junctions predicted in the standard theory does not exist in the new one in accordance with an experiment \cite{PhysRevX2021a}.

-In the present work, we explain the new theory of superconductivity putting emphasis on Josephson effects related phenomena.
-The organization of the present work is as follows: we revisit the flux quantization and Josephson effects in Section~\ref{Sec2}.
-We examine the Josephson relation and the Ambegaokar-Baratoff relation \cite{Ambegaokar} in Section~\ref{Sec3}.
-A practical way to include the Dirac's neglected $U(1)$ phase is explained in Section~\ref{Sec4}.
-The absence of the dissipative quantum phase transition in Josephson junctions \cite{Schmid1983,PhysRevX2021b,PhysRevX2021a,PhysRevX2021c} is discussed in Section~\ref{Sec5}.
-Lastly, we conclude the present work by mentioning implications of the present new theory to the superfluidity of bosons in Section~\ref{Sec6}.
+The organization of the present work is as follows: In Section~\ref{sec1}, we explain so-called ``Bloch's theorem'' for the impossibility of a current carrying ground state \cite{Bohm-Bloch}, and how it is overcome in the new theory.
+In Section~\ref{Sec2}, we revisit the flux quantization and Josephson effects.
+In Section~\ref{Sec3}, we examine the Josephson relation and the Ambegaokar-Baratoff relation \cite{Ambegaokar} from the view point of the new theory.
+In Section~\ref{Sec4}, a practical way to include the Dirac's neglected $U(1)$ phase in the calculation of superconducting electronic states is explained.
+In Section~\ref{Sec5}, the absence of the dissipative quantum phase transition in Josephson junctions \cite{Schmid1983,PhysRevX2021b,PhysRevX2021a,PhysRevX2021c} is discussed.
+In Section~\ref{Sec6}, we conclude the present work by mentioning implications of the present new theory to the cuprate superconductivity and the superfluidity of bosons.